DragonX-cloud/dji_flutter_plugin/README.md

   <activity...
 ```

-##### 2. Update android/app/build.gradle
+##### 3. Update android/app/build.gradle
 Open the android/app/build.grade file and update the following:
 - Set defaultConfig parameters with minSdkVersion 19 and targetSdkVersion 30 (the Target SDK to 30 and not 31, as it caused issues with the Manifest merge).
-Also, make sure multiDexEnabled is TRUE:
+Also, **add and make sure multiDexEnabled is set to TRUE**:
 ```
 android {
     ...
     defaultConfig {
-        applicationId "{{your-application-id}}"
+        ...
         minSdkVersion 19
         targetSdkVersion 30
-        versionCode flutterVersionCode.toInteger()
-        versionName flutterVersionName
+        ...

         multiDexEnabled true
     }